Princess Charlotte of Saxe-Meiningen: Marriage

 Charlotte's husband, Ernest, was regarded as an enlightened monarch and a great patron of art and science, who led his country into a cultural flowering.
 He was assisted in his cultural undertakings by his wife, Charlotte.

 Like her husband, Charlotte was a patron of astronomy.
 She counted relief panels for the court astronomer Franz Xaver von Zach and she also participated in observations.
-Charlotte also participated in the First European Astronomy Congress in 1798 at the Seeberg Observatory and independently corresponded with the leading astronomers of her time.
+Charlotte also participated in the first European congress of astronomers in 1798 at the Seeberg Observatory and independently corresponded with the leading astronomers of her time.

 Later life

 After her husband's death in 1804, there were difficulties with Charlotte's son, Augustus, upon his succession.
 Charlotte left Gotha with Zach and spent some time in Eisenberg.
-Later she traveled with Zach throughout southern Europe and lived several years in Marseilles, and later in Genoa, where she died in 1827.
+Later she traveled with Zach throughout southern Europe and lived several years in Marseille, and later in Genoa, where she died in 1827.